aldro61/workarena-human-eval/README.md

 * `YOUR_CURRICULUM_FILE` should point to the curriculum file that was provided by the session lead.
 This contains the list of tasks assigned to you.
 * Checkpoints are made.
 You may kill the program at any time and restart from where you left off.
 * If, for any reason, the page does not properly or appears to have crashed, please restart the program.

+## Step 6: Hand in your results

+If you get to this point, thank you so much!
+We are very grateful for your contribution and will make sure to acknowledge it in the paper.
+Please send the `LASTNAME.log` file to alexandre.drouin@servicenow.com.
+You are done!